frontendlane/responsify.dev/README.md

         console.log(num1 / 50); // error 2532
         console.log(num2 / 50); // error 2532
     }
-- add a <section> around every heading element
 - does html minification make much sense if i gzip .html file(s)?
 - go through pcss file and catalogue every color (move to CSS custom properties). colors in pcss should not be expressed in hex values
 - kbd styles can be improved
 - add diagonal colored backgorund bars on .noscript and .js-error with infinite animation
-- sass @function for negative value / write a postcss plugin that does the same
 - system font stack
 - Sort HTML attributes rbalet.vscode-sorting-attrs
     - class